Signing and Verifying Containers

 As well as the default behaviour, which signs all objects, fine-grained control of signing is possible.

 If you sif list a SIF file you will see it is comprised of a number of objects.
 Each object has an ID, and belongs to a GROUP.
+Since signatures are applied to objects, they have an ID but not a GROUP.

 $ apptainer sif list my_container.sif